Sprinklr/shrike/README.md

 # shrike

-A Clojure library designed to ... well, that part is up to you.
+A Clojure and ClojureScript React Natvie application built with the Re-Natal wrapper..

 ## Usage

-FIXME
+Put in on your phone.

 ## License

-Copyright © 2018 FIXME
+Copyright © 2018

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.